nlamont-netsoc/cyberstation/README.md

 **COLLECTIONS** representing the endpoints of the chosen server collections and the **OBJECTS** tab page showing the objects at the selected collection endpoint.

 Clicking on the **STIX** button brings the UI for creating the different types of STIX objects.
+First a bundle object is created, then various STIX objects are added to it.

 #### Server page
 On the **SERVER** tab page, a test server from [freetaxii-server](https://github.com/freetaxii/freetaxii-server)